rebcabin/tangledown/README.md

-Iterate over all the `tangle` tag contents and expand the `block` tags we find in there.
-Keep going until there are no more `block` tags, because `noweb` blocks are allowed (encouraged!) to refer to other blocks.
+Iterate over all the `tangle` tag contents and expand the `block` tags we find in there, recursively.
+That means keep going until there are no more `block` tags, because `noweb` blocks are allowed (encouraged!) to refer to other blocks.
 If there are cycles, this will hang.

 ### DUDE!
 HANG?